johnmanko/microservice-performance/README.md

 ## Frameworks

-See the follow for more information on framework-specific notes:
+See the following for more information on framework-specific notes:

 * [Spring Boot](./spring-boot-service/README.md)